spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 * ``intel-daal`` – Machine learning and data analytics library.

-Pre-2017 versions [fn1]_ of the performance library products do require, like compilers, the license at *installation* time of the products and during *compilation* of client packages.
+Pre-2017 versions [fn1]_ of the performance library products do require, like compilers, the license at installation time of the products and during compilation of client packages.

+The performance libraries are also provided by the omnibus ``intel-parallel-studio`` package in Spack, which always requires a license.
+To complicate matters a bit, that package comes in 3 editions, of which only the uppermost ``cluster`` edition contains the MPI components, and hence only that edition will provide the ``mpi`` virtual package.

 """"""""""""""""""""""""""""""""""""""""""""""""""
 What must you do in Spack to use Intel licenses?